yoga instructor pay

 This is NOT your typical advanced yoga teacher training.
 It’s 50% yoga, and 50% business coaching.

-In this training program, you move through this process in an intimate group with me, meeting online via Zoom.
+In this teacher training, you move through this process in an intimate group with me, meeting online via Zoom.

 For those of you who feel called, the best way to learn more is to download the full brochure.

-Read through what awaits you inside this one-of-a-kind training program for yoga teachers that blends yoga education with entrepreneurship skills.
+Read through what awaits you inside this one-of-a-kind training program for yoga instructors that blends yoga education with entrepreneurship skills.

 Please recognize that these are just thoughts.
 They are NOT true, and they are NOT you.
 Yoga gives you the power to shift your focus, which is why I love weaving Tantric philosophy, chakra healing self-work AND business coaching together in this special program.